 It’s summertime and that means a hot new update to Wizard101!
 We’ve been working hard at continuing to improve the beginning areas of the game and refining the quests along the way.
 Many ‘quality of life’ improvements have been made that you may notice on your journey across the Spiral.
 If you enjoy participating in the monthly calendar events, Beastmoon are being updated to include a new Beastmoon Hunt map and beastforms.
+Be sure to check out the revamped Beastmoon Pavilion accessed by taking the yellow teleporter in the Duel Arena.

 “We are finalizing the revamp of our First Time User Experience (FTUE) in Wizard City, which includes new quest and narrative content for Firecat Alley, Cyclops Lane, Dark Cave, and Nightside.
 There may be some lost pets to help find on your adventures, and I personally cannot wait for you to meet Lizzo FireSpitter in Firecat Alley (Clarification: Pop culture reference, not in collaboration with any real-life person or celebrity)!” - Renee Wooften